 Thus Liu asks, "how [can] the digital humanities advance, channel, or resist today’s great postindustrial, neoliberal, corporate, and global flows of information-cum-capital" and why is this "a question rarely heard in the digital humanities associations, conferences, journals, and projects" (Liu 2012).
-The aim of critical digital humanities outlined here is not to offer a prescription on a final approach, rather it is to begin to enumerate the plurality of approaches within such a field, and more specifically to a constellation of concepts related to a notion of "digital humanities" and the softwarization of the humanities more generally.
+The aim of critical digital humanities outlined here is not to offer a prescription on a final approach, rather it is to begin to enumerate the plurality of approaches within such a field, and more specifically to a constellation of concepts related to a notion of "digital humanities", the softwarization of the humanities more generally and the post-digital.
 Indeed critical digital humanities could, paraphrasing Grusin (2013) slightly,

 help to redefine our traditional humanistic practices of history, critique, and interpretation, so these humanistic traditions can help to refine and shape the direction and critical focus of digital humanities and its place in the institutional infrastructure of the academy (Grusin 2013).

 Chun, W. (2013) The Dark Side of the Digital Humanities, accessed 10/01/2013, http://www.c21uwm.com/2013/01/09/the-dark-side-of-the-digital-humanities-part-1/

 Golumbia, D. (2012) Why Digital Humanities Hates Literary and Cultural Studies: